-In connection with the private placement, we, along with our directors and executive management team who hold an aggregate of 770,709 shares, have agreed that for a period of 180 days after the date of this prospectus, subject to specified exceptions, we or they will not offer, sell, contract to sell, pledge or otherwise dispose of, directly or indirectly, any shares of our common stock or securities convertible into or exchangeable or exercisable for any shares of our common stock.
+In connection with the June 2014 private placement, we, along with our directors and executive management team who hold an aggregate of 751,655 shares, have agreed that until July 25, 2015, subject to specified exceptions and waiver, we or they will not offer, sell, contract to sell, pledge or otherwise dispose of, directly or indirectly, any shares of our common stock or securities convertible into or exchangeable or exercisable for any shares of our common stock.
+This offering is being conducted as a result of FBR Capital Markets & Co. granting a waiver to the lock-up we entered into in connection with the June 2014 private placement.
+In addition, as discussed in greater detail in "Underwriting," in connection with this offering, the same parties agreed to similar lock-ups for a period of 90 days from the date the registration statement of which this prospectus forms a part is declared effective.
 Upon expiration of the respective "lock-up" periods, certain of our stockholders may have the right to require us to register their shares under the Securities Act.